braunm/braunm.github.io/teaching.md

-##  Current and recent courses
+##  Current courses (2022-2025)

 ####  MKTG 6201:  Marketing Management

-This is the required graduate-level marketing course for the SMU Cox MBA and MS in Management programs.
+In Spring B and Summer B terms, I teach the  required graduate-level marketing course in the Professional MBA (PMBA) and One-Year MBA programs.
+In the past I have also taught this course to MS in Management students.

+##  Past courses

-#### MAST 6252: Applied Probability Models
+####  MAST 6252: Customer Analytics using Probability Models

-This is the required course taught in the MS in Business Analytics program, with a focus on customer valuation.
+This was a required course taught in the MS in Business Analytics (MSBA) program.

+####  MAST 6201: Managerial Statistics

+The required first-year statistics course for full-time MBA,  professional PMBA (PMBA), and MS in Management (MSM) students.

 ## Research graduate students and post-docs

 The Cox School of Business does not have a doctoral program.
 If you are not currently a doctoral student at SMU or elsewhere, you should know that I have no admission slots to offer, or any way to fund your studies.